Colorado River: Geology

 Remnants of basalt flows from the Uinkaret volcanic field are seen here descending into the Grand Canyon, where they dammed the Colorado over 10 times in the past 2 million years.

 Sediments carried from the plateau by the Colorado River created a vast delta made of more than 10000 mi3 of material that walled off the northernmost part of the gulf in approximately 1 million years.
 Cut off from the ocean, the portion of the gulf north of the delta eventually evaporated and formed the Salton Sink, which reached about 260 ft below sea level.
 Since then the river has changed course into the Salton Sink at least three times, transforming it into Lake Cahuilla, which at maximum size flooded up the valley to present-day Indio, California.
 The lake took about 50 years to evaporate after the Colorado resumed flowing to the Gulf.
 The present-day Salton Sea can be considered the most recent incarnation of Lake Cahuilla, though on a much smaller scale.

 Between 1.8 million and 10,000 years ago, massive flows of basalt from the Uinkaret volcanic field in northern Arizona dammed the Colorado River within the Grand Canyon.
 At least 13 lava dams were formed, the largest of which was more than 2300 ft high, backing the river up for nearly 500 mi to present-day Moab, Utah.
 The lack of associated sediment deposits along this stretch of the Colorado River, which would have accumulated in the impounded lakes over time, suggests that most of these dams did not survive for more than a few decades before collapsing or being washed away.
-Failure of the lava dams caused by erosion, leaks and cavitation caused catastrophic floods, which may have been some of the largest ever to occur in North America, rivaling the late-Pleistocene Missoula Floods of the northwestern United States.
+Failure of the lava dams caused by erosion, leaks and cavitation caused catastrophic floods, which may have been some of the largest ever to occur in North America, rivaling the Missoula Floods of the late-Pleistocene northwestern United States.
 Mapping of flood deposits indicate that crests as high as 700 ft passed through the Grand Canyon, reaching peak discharges as great as 17 e6cuft/s.